mylinuxforwork/dotfiles/README.md

 # ML4W dotfiles 2.6

-This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland).
+This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland) for Arch.
 This package includes an installation script to install and setup the required components.

+> [!IMPORTANT]
-PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
-Please be aware that this version is not a fully tested release.
+> PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
+> Please be aware that this version is not a tested release.

 The released dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.